 Instructions for Submitting Mini-Portfolios: See instructions specific to preparing your mini-portfolio for the Enduring Educational Materials category.
 Please review Submitting a Mini-Portfolio for general instructions regarding format and submission requirements.

 The following examples illustrate how a variety of faculty meet the standards of quantity, quality, and breadth for the Development of Enduring Educational Materials Category.
 As a candidate, you should accumulate and document at least as much overall evidence of accomplishment as is contained in the individual examples.
 While your exact combination of accomplishments related to quality, quantity, and breadth will be unique, you will be required at the start of your mini-portfolio to identify which standard-setting example(s) best match(es) the types of enduring materials you include.

 The examples have been prepared using a template which you should use in your mini-portfolio.
-(See a copy of this template.)
+(See a Use This Template for your Submission.)

 ·Example 1 - Ph.D. in Clinical Department

 · Example 2 - M.D./Ph.D. in Basic Science Department